 You can reduce instances of overtime and timesheet fraud with a telematics solution.
 By monitoring your fleet's electronic time logs and allocating your resources based real-time information, you can lower the amount of overtime across your fleet.
 You can optimize your drivers' routes, so there is no wasted driving time.
 You'll also know precisely how long and how far a vehicle was driven, making payroll easier to calculate.

 A bare-bones GPS tracking telematics solution is relatively inexpensive but gives you very little actionable insight.
 A fully integrated telematics system that includes dash cams, electronic logging devices (ELDs), route planning, and advanced driver management may cost more upfront but can give pay off in more ROI.
 And there are systems like MiX Telematics, where you can choose features based on the needs of your fleet.

 Better visibility into your fleet gives you insight into how your assets are being used and how you can optimize them.
 Customizable dashboards make it easier to review progress towards KPIs that you choose, manage your budget, and access real-time analytics from your telematics system.
 A fleet management system can help you find hidden costs and increase efficiencies and productivity.

 Telematics is fast becoming an essential component of fleet management.
-Many fleets have seen that it can pay for itself in improved efficiency, productivity, and safety.
+Many fleets that have used telematics have seen that it can pay for itself in improved efficiency, productivity, and safety.
 It is poised for increased growth as new applications are developed to keep up with developments in GPS technology and increased use of mobile devices.
 The emergence and widespread adoption of the Internet of Things (IoT) making technology possible for smart homes and smart communities are examples of the rapid evolution happening in this space.
 As telematics continues to gain momentum, it will continue to evolve, and there are some emerging trends to watch for the future.